Orlando International Airport: Future

 The Orlando International Airport Intermodal Terminal was built to accommodate an extension of the SunRail commuter rail service.
 The route to the current SunRail line would travel along an Orlando Utilities Commission rail spur, before either branching off to the intermodal station, or have an intermediate transfer point on to light rail to complete the journey to this station.
+Additionally, a new vertiport is planned in the future into its multimodal hub.

 Multiple options are being considered for a link to International Drive, either with elevated maglev train system, connecting the airport to the Orange County Convention Center, the Florida Mall, and the Sand Lake Road SunRail station, or a light rail link running along a similar route as the maglev alternative between the airport and International Drive.